alexhagiopol/cracking-the-coding-interview/README.md

     python tests.py

 #### Generating a Test Coverage Report Locally:
-This will show exactly which lines are not covered in each file:
+This will show exactly which lines are not covered by tests in each source file:

     conda install coverage
     coverage run --source=python_solutions tests.py